AmirVahedix/iran-provinces-and-cities/README.md

 git clone https://github.com/AmirVahedix/iran-provinces-and-cities.git
 ```

-There you can find two files called `provinces.sql` and `cities.sql`
+There you can find two files called `provinces.sql` and `cities.sql`.
 Just try to import these SQL files into your database and start using them.